About

 The Method

-Six pillars that combine CBT pragmatism with existential depth.
-Developed from lived experience, refined through 300+ client journeys.
+Six pillars that combine CBT pragmatism with mindfulness and existential depth.
+Developed through years of clinical practice and refined through 500+ client journeys.

 Insight

 Understanding the root patterns of your thoughts and behaviors.
-True change starts with deep self-awareness — not surface-level fixes.
+True change starts with deep self-awareness and honest reflection.

 Acceptance